zeduchat/zedu-be/README.md

 4. Push to the branch: `git push origin feature/your-feature`.

-5. Open a pull request
+5. Open a pull requests